THE GAME OF GO

 MY INVOLVEMENT IN THE GO WORLD

-As time passed I played more and more go, went to tournaments in Europe and Asia and became better at the game.
+As time passed I played more go, participated in tournaments in Europe and Asia and became better at the game.

-I started making go commentary videos in English for EuroGoTV with Harry Weerheijm and this became a well watched series of videos on YouTube.
-In 2012 I started BadukMovies with Peter Brouwer, a website for which we made a total of 212 tutorial videos, a new video every week until July 2015.
-Around the same time I was an employee in Chess and Go shop Het Paard, one of the biggest go shops in Europe.
-In 2016 I started writing news articles for the European Go Federation and in 2017 I compiled and wrote the 2016 European Go Yearbook, 576 pages about the biggest and most important go happenings of 2016 in Europe.
-In 2017 I started working at the European Go Cultural Centre in Amstelveen, one of the overseas go centres of the Nihon Ki-in (Japanese Go Association), where I organised international go tournaments and symposia until the centre closed down in January 2020.
+I started making go commentary videos in English for EuroGoTV with Harry Weerheijm and this became a well-watched series on YouTube.
+In 2012 I started BadukMovies with Peter Brouwer, a website for which we made a total of 212 tutorial videos: a new video every week until July 2015.
+Around the same time I was an employee in Chess and Go shop Het Paard, one of the major go shops in Europe.
+In 2015-2016 I started writing news articles, first as a European correspondent for the American Go E-Journal and later for the European Go Federation.
+In 2017 I compiled and wrote the 2016 European Go Yearbook, a compendium of 576 pages on go in Europe in the year 2016.
+In 2017 I started working for the European Go Cultural Centre in Amstelveen, one of the overseas go centres of the Nihon Ki-in (Japanese Go Association), where I organised international go tournaments and events until the centre closed down in January 2020.
+In February 2021 I helped Artem Kachanovskyi set up the European Go Journal, for which I was the designer and lead-proofreader until its November edition that year.
+Currently, I am writing a series of go books for the Kiseido Publishing Company with Peter Brouwer, titled Weird and Wonderful.
+Volume 1 is subtitled Extraordinary Moves by Professional Go Players and was published in January 2022.

-I have been teaching go since 2010, both online and offline.
+I have been teaching go since 2010, both online and offline, and have had students all over the world.
 If you are interested in taking lessons, please send me a message.

-You can read an interview with me by the European Go Federation here, about the 2016 European Go Yearbook and my experiences during the writing process of the book.
+You can read an interview with me by the European Go Federation here, about the 2016 European Go Yearbook and its writing process.
+Travis from All Things Go did a podcast interview with me: you can listen to it on Spotify by clicking here.

-I started making go commentary videos in English for EuroGoTV with Harry Weerheijm and this became a well watched series of videos on YouTube.
-In 2012 I started BadukMovies with Peter Brouwer, a website for which we made a total of 212 tutorial videos, a new video every week until July 2015.
-Around the same time I was an employee in Chess and Go shop Het Paard, one of the biggest go shops in Europe.
-In 2016 I started writing news articles for the European Go Federation and in 2017 I compiled and wrote the 2016 European Go Yearbook, 576 pages about the biggest and most important go happenings of 2016 in Europe.
-In 2017 I started working at the European Go Cultural Centre in Amstelveen, one of the overseas go centres of the Nihon Ki-in (Japanese Go Association), where I organised international go tournaments and symposia until the centre closed down in January 2020.
+I started making go commentary videos in English for EuroGoTV with Harry Weerheijm and this became a well-watched series on YouTube.
+In 2012 I started BadukMovies with Peter Brouwer, a website for which we made a total of 212 tutorial videos: a new video every week until July 2015.
+Around the same time I was an employee in Chess and Go shop Het Paard, one of the major go shops in Europe.
+In 2015-2016 I started writing news articles, first as a European correspondent for the American Go E-Journal and later for the European Go Federation.
+In 2017 I compiled and wrote the 2016 European Go Yearbook, a compendium of 576 pages on go in Europe in the year 2016.
+In 2017 I started working for the European Go Cultural Centre in Amstelveen, one of the overseas go centres of the Nihon Ki-in (Japanese Go Association), where I organised international go tournaments and events until the centre closed down in January 2020.
+In February 2021 I helped Artem Kachanovskyi set up the European Go Journal, for which I was the designer and lead-proofreader until its November edition that year.
+Currently, I am writing a series of go books for the Kiseido Publishing Company with Peter Brouwer, titled Weird and Wonderful.
+Volume 1 is subtitled Extraordinary Moves by Professional Go Players and was published in January 2022.

-I have been teaching go since 2010, both online and offline.
+I have been teaching go since 2010, both online and offline, and have had students all over the world.
 If you are interested in taking lessons, please send me a message.

-You can read an interview with me by the European Go Federation here, about the 2016 European Go Yearbook and my experiences during the writing process of the book.
+You can read an interview with me by the European Go Federation here, about the 2016 European Go Yearbook and its writing process.
+Travis from All Things Go did a podcast interview with me: you can listen to it on Spotify by clicking here.

 GO ART

-Over the years I have made lots of art that is go inspired.
-Some of it I made for myself, because I was motivated by go terms or shapes, but most of it is commissioned work.
-I am really grateful to the go community, a tight knit community of enthusiasts who share their passion for the game, sport or art called go.
+Over the years I have made lots of art that is go-related.
+Some of it was created spontaneously, inspired by the names of go shapes that refer to animals, but the majority of it is commissioned work.
+I am grateful to the go community, a tight-knit community of enthusiasts who share their passion for this amazing game, mind sport and art.

-Below I listed the art with short descriptions.
-If you want to know more about the context and background of these works, have a read on the go-category of my blog.
+My go art has been used as logos of go associations, has been gifted as tournament prizes, has been hung in go schools, has been printed on the covers of go books and more.
+Below you will find an overview with short descriptions.
+If you want to know more about the context and background of these works, have a read on the go category of my blog.

-Below I listed the art with short descriptions.
-If you want to know more about the context and background of these works, have a read on the go-category of my blog.
+My go art has been used as logos of go associations, has been gifted as tournament prizes, has been hung in go schools, has been printed on the covers of go books and more.
+Below you will find an overview with short descriptions.
+If you want to know more about the context and background of these works, have a read on the go category of my blog.

 COMMISSIONED WORK